Updated on March 4th, 2025 by Felix Martinez

 - 2011 earnings-per-share of $3.24 (25% increase)

-Emerson got through the Great Recession with just one year of decline in its earnings per share.
-That performance was certainly impressive.
+Emerson survived the Great Recession with just one year of decline in earnings per share, which is certainly impressive.

-Given its sensitivity to the economic cycles, it is impressive that Emerson has grown its dividend for over 65 consecutive years.
-The exceptional dividend record can be attributed to the aforementioned decent resilience of the company during downturns.
+Given its sensitivity to economic cycles, it is impressive that Emerson has grown its dividend for 68 consecutive years.
+The exceptional dividend record can be attributed to the company’s decent resilience during downturns.

-Another reason is the conservative payout ratio, which should come in at about 40% for this year, which provides a material margin of safety to the dividend during economic downturns.
+Another reason is the conservative payout ratio, which should be about 36% this year.
+This provides a material margin of safety for the dividend during economic downturns.

 Valuation & Expected Returns

-Based on expected adjusted EPS of $5.40 for fiscal 2024, Emerson is currently trading at 21.1 times its expected EPS.
-The earnings multiple is above our estimate of fair value at 19 times earnings.
+Based on expected adjusted EPS of $5.95 for fiscal 2025, Emerson is trading at 19.2 times its expected EPS.
+This earnings multiple is lower than our estimate of fair value, which is 20 times earnings.

-This implies a 2.1% annual headwind should it reach 19 times earnings over the next five years.
+This implies a 0.2% annual tailwind should it reach 20 times earnings over the next five years.

-Therefore, we project total annual returns of 5.7% over the next five years, as 6% earnings growth and the starting yield of 1.8% are partially offset by a low single-digit headwind from multiple reversion.
+Therefore, we project total annual returns of 11% over the next five years, as 9% earnings growth, the starting yield of 1.8%, and the 0.2 PE expansion tail wind.

 Final Thoughts